kubernetes/kubernetes/docs/kubectl.md

       --output-version="": Output the formatted object with the given version (default api-version) --overrides="": An inline JSON override for the generated object.
 If this is non-empty, it is parsed used to override the generated object.
 Requires that the object supply a valid apiVersion field.
       --port=-1: The port that this container exposes.
-      --public-ip="": A public IP address to use for this service.
   -r, --replicas=1: Number of replicas to create for this container.
 Default 1 -s, --server="": The address of the Kubernetes API server
       --stderrthreshold=2: logs at or above this threshold go to stderr